 Train Your Dog to be a Good Pet Outside and Inside Your Home

-Edited by Clifford, Eng, Ephraim, Anonymous and 4 others
+Edited by Clifford, Eng, Ephraim, Laurel Waddell and 3 others

 Most dogs are loyal, obedient, trustworthy, and good with children, born protectors and wonderful companions.
 They have the potential to be great pets, but few are born that way.
 Almost all of them require some training to bring out the best in them.

 - Come when called

 - Do no pull when taken on a leash